 Once common throughout the arid and semi-arid regions of Australia, European settlement brought about changes to the Greater Bilby's habitat and as a result during the 20th century its range reduced significantly with the species now being absent from its previous southern and central range.
 Populations are now restricted to within the Tanami Desert of the Northern Territory, the Great Sandy and Gibson Deserts, parts of the Pilbara and Kimberley (near Broome) regions of western Australia and the clayey and stony soils of the Mitchell grasslands of southwest Queensland.
-Changes to the Greater Bilby's distribution have been attributed primarily to the introduction of predators such as cats and foxes, modification and destruction of habitat and changes to fire regimes, associated with European settlement.
+Changes to the Greater Bilby's distribution have been attributed primarily to the introduction of predators such as cats and foxes, introduction of herbivores such as cattle, camels and rabbits, modification and destruction of habitat and changes to fire regimes, associated with European settlement.